Ranger-NF/ThaapaSakhi/README.md

 ## Team Contributions
 - Mohammed Fahad: Server side logic, NodeMCU logic
-- N Fadeela: Proposed the idea, collected the music and documented project
+- N Fadeela: Proposed the idea, collected the melodies and documented the project
-- Mohammed Muflih: Circuit assembly, edited audio files and NodeMCU logic
+- Mohammed Muflih: Assembled the circuit, edited audio files and NodeMCU logic

 ---
 Made with ❤️ at TinkerHub Useless Projects